Los Altos High School (Hacienda Heights, California)

 Los Altos High School is a comprehensive four-year public education high school located in the bedroom community of Hacienda Heights, California, United States, in eastern Los Angeles County.
-It should not be confused with the Los Altos High School located in the city of Los Altos, California.

 History

 The school was founded in 1958 as the second of seven high schools in the former La Puente Union High School District.
 It is now one of four high schools in the Hacienda La Puente Unified School District, which was created in 1970 by a vote of the electorate unifying four high schools and the Hudson Elementary School District.

 Enrollment levels of the school have varied over the years.
 In 1978, it reached its highest enrollment, of 2,850 students.
 In the early 1990s the enrollment dropped to about 1,500.
 It currently hovers around 2,100.

 Sports

 Football

 Los Altos High School Football has a long history of CIF Championships, especially during the coaching period of Dwayne DeSpain from 1966 to 1996.
 In August 2022, Los Altos High School dedicated the football field, re-naming it the 'Dwayne DeSpain Field'.